 KTH / ESR11- CONCRETE PRINTING

 Helena Westerlind is a PhD Candidate at the KTH School of Architecture within the InnoChain training network.
 Her research investigates the morphology of concrete with the aid of computer controlled depositing technology.
 By eliminating the need of formwork in concrete construction the project seeks to examine ways of integrating material behaviour in newfound relationships between materiality and form.
 The… read more

 ESR09- SIMULATING CONCRETE FORMWORK

 Author: Vasily Sitnikov

 The PhD student will investigate and develop methods for the simulation of formwork in architecture.
 This will entail research into the transformation between states of fluidity and solidity germane to casting, the dynamic relationship between casting material, formwork and environmental factors, and the architectural possibilities and consequences. read more

-ESR11- Controlled Deposition of Concrete
+ESR11- Concrete Deposition

 Author: Helena Westerlind

 Generally, applied digital fabrication technologies are subtractive causing material waste at fabrication level.
 New research explores additive processes in building realization creating more sustainable and materially smart solutions. read more